 Gym wear brand Gymshark is one of the biggest D2C success stories – it actually got valued at over $1 billion in 2020.
 During lockdown, brands began heavily investing in customer interaction, and Gymshark did a great job of this.
 It renamed its social channels ‘Homeshark’ to create a hub of fitness content to keep its customers engaged whilst the gyms were closed.

 Heinz is another fantastic example.
-After launching its first-ever D2C website during lockdown, Heinz encouraged purchases by offering a subscription service to its customers – many other well-known consumer packaged goods companies are following suit and setting up a similar service.
+After launching its first-ever D2C website during the lockdown, Heinz encouraged purchases by offering a subscription service to its customers – many other well-known consumer packaged goods companies are following suit and setting up a similar service.

 Of course, we can’t forget Bloom & Wild, Europe’s largest and fastest-growing D2C flower company, famed for its letterbox flowers.
 Bloom & Wild transformed every aspect of flower delivery and gifting and – most importantly – have got the product absolutely spot on.